expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="How much does Expo cost?">

+The Expo platform is [free and open source](https://blog.expo.dev/exponent-is-free-as-in-and-as-in-1d6d948a60dc).
+This includes the libraries that make up the [Expo SDK](/versions/latest/) and the [Expo CLI](/workflow/expo-cli/) used for development.
+The Expo Go app, the easiest way to get started, is also free from the app stores.

-You can use Expo for free if the usage limits of the [free plan](https://expo.dev/pricing) are sufficient for your application.
-More information available on the [Pricing page](https://expo.dev/pricing).
+[Expo Application Services (EAS)](https://expo.dev/eas) is an optional suite of cloud services for Expo and React Native apps, from the Expo team.
+EAS makes it easier to build your app, submit it to the stores, keep it updated, send push notifications, and more.
+You can use EAS for free if the [Free tier](https://expo.dev/pricing) quotas are sufficient for your app.
+More information is available on the [pricing page](https://expo.dev/pricing).

 </Collapsible>